Skip to content

 64 bytes from 8.8.8.8: icmp_seq=0 ttl=115 time=12.475 ms

-One more gotcha: VNET jail names cannot contain - or _.
-I tried template-test and got:
+Oh, and VNET jail names can’t have - or _.
+I tried template-test first:

 [ERROR]: VNET jail names may not contain (-|_) characters.